 Original Indigenous child-rearing practices place the child at the centre, with nurturing supports circling the child.
 Supports that surround the child within a community will help nurture the child's growth and lifelong wellness.
 Distinct Nations have original child-rearing teachings that are unique and essential to them.
 Everything done was with and for children who learned from kinship systems that included immediate and extended family.
-Children were educated about life by being completely integrated and immersed into process and practices on the land they lived on.5 Strong kinship systems create positive self-awareness, attachment, dignity, and belonging.6 Talaga, T (2008), in All Our Relations: Finding the Path Forward says, "Families are extensive networks of strong, connective kinship; they are often entire communities."
+Children were educated about life by being completely integrated and immersed into process and practices on the land they lived on.5 Strong kinship systems create positive self-awareness, attachment, dignity, and belonging.6 "Families are extensive networks of strong, connective kinship; they are often entire communities."
 Learning more in depth about original child-rearing practices can be done by creating and maintaining relationships with Indigenous communities, which include traditional Knowledge Holder.
 Interconnection is a core way of knowing and being that some describe as the circle of life.

 Traditional kinship bonds and transference of knowledge were forcibly severed through colonization tactics.
-When children were forced to attend Residential Schools, communication and attachment bonds were diminished between child and family through violent assimilation methods such as physical, emotional, spiritual, and mental punishment.
-A child uttering words or phrases in their first language, like "hello" or "I love you," could have seen violent consequences in these institutions.
+When children were forced to attend Residential Schools, communication and attachment bonds were diminished between child and family through violent assimilation methods such as physical, emotional, spiritual and mental punishment for simply speaking original languages.
+A child uttering words or phrases in their first language, like "hello" or "I love you," would have seen violent consequences in these institutions.
 Laws, policies, and attitudes forced upon Indigenous Peoples attempted to destroy kinship systems rooted in love of each other, the natural world, and the Creator.